 The 2019 fantasy football season is in the books.
 It was definitely a year that brought some surprises and a fair share of disappointments.
 Now it’s time to honor some of the best and worst performances with some our fantasy awards.

-Whether you watch the games on TV or stream football action on your favorite device the chances are you couldn’t get enough.
 Now that the season is over some of what happened is starting to sync in.
 What a season it was.

 MVP: QB Lamar Jackson (BAL)